-Deadline 31 January.
+Check the UCAS deadline on UCAS.com.
 Aberystwyth University institution code: A40.

 TOP TIP: You'll be given a 10-digit UCAS ID number.
-Keep this to hand as you'll
+Keep this to hand as you'll be asked for it many times.

-The University will consider your offer
+- The University will consider your application

 TOP TIP: Use UCAS Hub to keep an eye on your application.
-At Aberystwyth we aim to make a decision within four weeks.

-The offer will show on UCAS Hub
+At Aberystwyth we aim to make a decision within seven days. - The offer will show on UCAS Hub